Digitalroot-Valheim/Digitalroot.Valheim.BetterWisps/docs/README.md

 ## Summary

-Make the Wisp do a better job.
+Make the wisps do a better job.

 ## License
 **GNU Affero General Public License v3.0**

 ## Details
-Adds upgrade options to the wisp to allow it to clean a larger area of mist.
+Adds progression based upgrade options to the wisp to allow it to clear a larger area of mist.

 ### Dependencies
 - <a href="https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/"  target="_blank">BepInExPack Valheim</a>